Famous Crab Bombs with lemon wedges and butter drizzle

 When people search for “What is a famous crab dish?”, Maryland’s Crab Bombs often appear alongside classics like crab imperial and she-crab soup.
 Their popularity stems not just from their size but also from the luxurious texture and clean taste of the crab.
 Unlike heavily seasoned crab cakes, Crab Bombs let the freshness of the seafood shine, earning them a loyal following among chefs and home cooks alike.

-like Seafood Lasagna with Shrimp and Crab if you’re looking to expand your seafood recipe collection.
+Discover great ideas like Seafood Lasagna with Shrimp and Crab if you’re looking to expand your seafood recipe collection.

 Tips and Tricks for Perfecting Your Famous Crab Bombs